S4P8 – The fruit of gentleness

 But the fruit of the Spirit [the result of His presence within us] is love [unselfish concern for others], joy, [inner] peace, patience [not the ability to wait, but how we act while waiting], kindness, goodness, faithfulness, gentleness, self-control.
 Against such things there is no law.

 Although the fruit of gentleness is itself a blessing, its practice brings additional blessing.
 Jesus told us in the Sermon on the Mount that blessed are the meek, for they will inherit the earth.
 We know who will inherit the earth; the children of God will inherit the earth.
-Our gentleness is a sign that we are His children.
-An attitude of humility shows that we understand Jesus’ teaching that the servant cannot be greater than His master.
+This means that the children of God are expected to be meek, or gentle.
+Our gentleness is a sign that we are his children.
+An attitude of humility shows that we understand Jesus’ teaching that the servant cannot be greater than his master.
 As Jesus was humble, we are to be humble.
+As Jesus was gentle, we are to be gentle.

 The Lord was gentle in his teaching and in his treatment of people, and He requires that we be gentle as well.
 Even in the face of our enemies who desire to malign us, we are to respond humbly and meekly.
 This is power under control.
-Father, fill us with gentleness so that we may deal humbly with others and show them Christ as He would show Himself.
+Sound spiritual discernment will tell us when we are at risk of responding any other way.
+Sound spiritual discipline will keep us connected to the Holy Spirit, enabling us to operate in gentleness always.
+Father, fill us with gentleness so that we may deal humbly with others and show them Christ as He would show himself.